tarnvirgrewal/mxChipTextAdventure/Device/Readme.md

 ### Setting up the Environment.

 1. Download or Git Clone GitHub Repo to your local drive.
-You can find more information on git clone and downloading a repo [here](https://help.github.com/en/articles/cloning-a-repository).
+You can find more information on git clone or downloading a repo [here](https://help.github.com/en/articles/cloning-a-repository).

 2. **Click** Open file directory within Visual Studio Code (Rightclick > Open with Visual Studio Code), Azure IoT Extension should automatically detect the IoTProject Workspace.
 After dependancies are loaded, connect MXChip Devkit(AZ3166) to your computer's USB.